wsnewman/learning_ros/maps/README.md

 To watch the progress, start up rviz:
 `rosrun rviz rviz`
 and add a "map" display topic.
+Can watch the map-building progress.

+When the playback is done, save the computed map with a chosen map name:
+`rosrun map_server map_saver -f newMap`